Multipath Fading Channel

 Playback button and turn off the "Reduce Updates to Improve Performance" or "Reduce Plot Rate to Improve Performance" option to further improve display accuracy.
 The option is on by default for faster simulation.
 To see the channel response for every input sample, uncheck this option and set

 As you can see, the channel frequency response is not flat and may have deep fades over the 500K Hz bandwidth.
-Because the power level varies over the signal's bandwidth, it is referred to as frequency-selective fading.
+Because the power level varies over the bandwidth of the signal, it is referred to as frequency-selective fading.

 For the same channel specification, we now display the Doppler spectrum for its first discrete path, which is a statistical characterization of the fading process.
 The System object makes periodic measurements of the Doppler spectrum (blue stars).
 Over time with more samples processed by the System object, the average of this measurement better approximates the theoretical Doppler spectrum (yellow curve).